firstval/ng4-AdminLTE/README.md

 Introduction
 ============
+NOTE: I added few explanation here just for the benefit of the many and the rest are default from the owner.

 This is the **Angular** version of **AdminLTE** -- what is a fully responsive admin template.
 Based on **[Bootstrap 3](https://github.com/twbs/bootstrap)** framework.
 Highly customizable and easy to use.
 Fits many screen resolutions from small mobile devices to large desktops.
 Check out the live preview now and see for yourself.